 Research Question 1: How does the archaeology after-school program support adolescents’ participation as STEM learners?

-• Participation was often hidden within the various lessons.
+Our research highlights the following: • The lessons are developed to support middle school students’ participation as STEM learners and these are implemented in such a way that students are becoming familiar with and/or applying science and mathematics concepts and practices.
+Example lessons include Artifact Identification, Working with Data, and Local Landscapes. • Students are able to identify ways in which they participated as STEM learners.
+This often was in comparison to concepts they were learning in school, particularly science and mathematics concepts. • Participation was often hidden within the various lessons.
 As stated by Kitkat, “I think the atlatls because when we were doing them, we didn’t really think about science, we were just like having fun, just throwing them.
 We weren’t really thinking about the science behind it.
-After a few tries, I realized that I put force on it, and that’s when I realized that was like science.”
+After a few tries, I realized that I put force on it, and that’s when I realized that was like science.” |

 Research Question 2: How does participation in the archaeology after-school program shape and shift adolescent’s identity as a STEM person?

-The lessons most often identified as shaping their identity included Atlatl and Experimental Archaeology, Faunal Analysis, Floral Analysis and Cordage Making, and Stone Tools (flintknapping).
+Our research highlights the following: • Given the following ten identities, students most often identified themselves as investigator, tinkerer, and/or inventor. • The lessons most often identified as shaping their identity included Atlatl and Experimental Archaeology, Faunal Analysis, Floral Analysis and Cordage Making, and Stone Tools (flintknapping). • Logician was more often identified when engaged in the lessons entitled Pythagorean Theorem and Total Station. |

 Research Question 3: How does participation as informal educators in the archaeology after- school program and ongoing professional development (PD) shift graduate/undergraduate students, and archaeologists’ perspectives on ways to support adolescents as STEM learners?